About me

 I never expected to become an author as well as an artist.
 But the idea of writing an illustrated novel crept into my head and wouldn’t go away.
 I started writing The Blackhope Enigma while I was at home with a bad cold.
 I had no idea how to write a novel but I felt so strongly about the story, I kept going.
 It was inspired by my love of Renaissance paintings (the kind with lots of buildings, people and animals), labyrinths and mazes, old maps, Scottish castles and mystery stories.

-Luckily I had lots of support from my agent, Kathryn Ross of Fraser Ross Associates Literary Agency, and I was delighted when Templar Publishing published it in the UK and Candlewick Press published it in the USA.
+I had lots of support from my agent, Kathryn Ross of Fraser Ross Associates Literary Agency, and I was delighted when Templar Publishing published it in the UK and Candlewick Press published it in the USA.
 I hadn’t planned on writing a series but there were plenty of threads from The Blackhope Enigma to inspire a sequel, The Crimson Shard.
 Again, I based the story on things that interest me: trompe l’oeil paintings, art forgery, eighteenth-century London and its dark side, including alchemy and even bodysnatching.

-I started a new writing adventure in 2021 when I embarked on my first non-fiction book project for HarperCollins’ Big Cat series.
+I started a new writing adventure when I embarked on my first non-fiction book project for HarperCollins’ Big Cat series.
 My research for The Crimson Shard had led me down fascinating paths on the history of colour and paints.
 I wanted to present some of that information in an information book for young readers aged 7-11.
 In 2022, Our Colourful World was published.
 It’s chock full of interesting and quirky facts about colours, dyes and paints throughout history and around the world.

 Why not sign up for my mailing list?
 You’ll receive a monthly email from me with exclusive updates on my paintings and prints for sale, upcoming books and events.